 The May session features Branscombe House Artist in Residence, Lou Sheppard.
 Lou will talk about their current work and research in Richmond, and what they hope an artist in residence can offer to a city, especially during the current pandemic.

-Join us to learn more about Lou’s art practice and bring your questions about artist residencies.
+Join us to learn more about Lou’s art practice and artist residencies.

 About the Artist: